bardack134/Exercise-Tracker-/README.md

 # Exercise-Tracker-
-This project uses the Nutritionix API to keep track of exercises and calories burned.
-The data is stored in a Google Sheet through the Sheety API.
-The code lets you make exercise entries in the Google Sheet with the date, time, exercise name, duration, and calories burned.
+This Python script allows users to automatically log their daily exercises and the calories burned into a Google Sheets document.
+The user inputs the exercise they did and its duration, and the script uses the Nutritionix API to calculate the calories burned.
+Then, it uses the Sheety API to add this information to a Google Sheets document.

 **Tools used:**

-Requests: A Python library used to send HTTP requests to the Nutritionix and Sheety APIs.
+Requests:  used to send HTTP requests to the Nutritionix and Sheety APIs.

-Datetime: A Python module used to work with dates and times, needed to record the date and time of each exercise entry.
+Datetime: used to work with dates and times, needed to record the date and time of each exercise entry.

 os: A Python module used to access environment variables where the API keys are stored.

-Nutritionix API: An API used to get exercise and calorie burned data. https://docx.syndigo.com/developers/docs/natural-language-for-exercise
+Nutritionix API: Used to get data about the user’s exercise, like the calories burned. https://docx.syndigo.com/developers/docs/natural-language-for-exercise

-Sheety API: An API used to store the exercise data in a Google Sheet. https://sheety.co/
+Sheety API: Used to add the exercise information to a Google Sheets document. https://sheety.co/

-Set environmental variables to protect sensitive data.
+Google Sheets: Used as a database to store the exercise information.